Note

 In discovering relevant data and obtaining Microsoft's assistance, a customer has several options for how to approach the DSR:

 Option A: Cross-Microsoft Support Customer DSR.
 Apply the DSR to all the customer's support data across Microsoft's support environment.
-To do this, a customer can just ask Microsoft to apply the DSR to all Support Data collected.
+To do this, a customer can just ask Microsoft to apply the DSR to all support data collected.

 Option B: Specific Customer Engagements.
-Use online systems to review tickets, then identify specific engagements containing the relevant personal data and report them Microsoft.
+Use online systems to review tickets, then identify specific engagements containing the relevant personal data and report them to Microsoft.
 Microsoft attempts to provide assistance to perform a search if the customer doesn't have the ability to search across engagements (tickets).

 Once engagements are identified, request to apply the DSR to either a specific part of the record or everything related to that engagement across Microsoft.